hashicorp/nomad/website/source/guides/tls.html.md

 page_title: "Securing Nomad with TLS"
 sidebar_current: "guides-tls"
 description: |-
-  Securing Nomad's cluster communication with TLS is XXX TODO XXX
+  Securing Nomad's cluster communication is not only important for security but can even ease operations by preventing mistakes and misconfigurations.
+Nomad optionally uses mutual TLS (mTLS) for all HTTP and RPC communication.
 ---

 # Securing Nomad with TLS